Tisawesomeness/Minecord/README.md

 - *Elevated Skip Cooldown:* Whether elevated users skip command cooldowns.
 - *Use Electroid API:* Whether to use the Electroid API to speed up player lookups.
 May cause slowdowns if the API is consistently down.
 - *Use Gapple API:* Whether to use the Gapple API to look up account types.
 May cause slowdowns if the API is consistently down.
+- *Record Cache Stats:* Whether to record cache performance statistics.
+This will cause a slight performance hit.
 - *Item Image Host:* The website hosting item images.
 - *Recipe Image Host:* The website hosting recipe images.